ElBmann/CollegeCourseScheduleV2/README.md

 # CollegeCourseSchedule
-This application will use a Windows Presentation Foundation(WPF) front end to display course and professor data.
+This application uses a Windows Presentation Foundation(WPF) front end to display course and professor data.
 The main window for the application contains member variables for Course Collection and Professor Collection.
 Those member